Code360In/katacoda-scenarios-10/values_and_variables/object-basics/step3.md

 This is not common, but it does happen.

 Now here is a challenge: Change Harry's favorite beer to Lager.
 Then check your work.
-(Hint: Review the last part of the preceding page.)
+(Hint: Review the last part of the preceding step.)

 `steps.test4(harry)`{{execute}}

-Finally, you can dynamically compute the property name.
+You can dynamically compute the property name.
 Enclose the expression in brackets:

 ```let item = 'beer'
 { name: 'Harry Smith', ['favorite ' + item]: 'Pilsener' }